BRC Certification Explained for Canadian Businesses

 • Higher product quality and consistency

-It also ensures that manufacturers stay aligned with the latest industry standards and regulatory updates.
+It also helps manufacturers stay aligned with the latest industry standards and regulations.

 Why is BRC certification important for businesses in Canada?

-As Canadian consumers become more aware of food safety concerns, businesses must demonstrate transparency and reliability.
-Many retailers and foodservice companies require BRC certification from their suppliers.
+Many retailers and foodservice companies require BRC certification from suppliers.

 What are the BRC standards?